 Refers to charges paid in the reference year by the employer of foreign workers to the government.
-The levy was RM410 for domestic helper, plantation workers RM640, construction, manufacturing and services sector RM1,850.
+The levy was RM410 for domestic helper, plantation workers RM640, construction manufacturing services sector RM1,850.

-(j) Expenses on share-based payment to employees (including shares & stock options)

-Refers to the amount of expenses incurred from share-based payment transactions for employee performance shares or stock options, offered by companies to employees who work as part of their remuneration package.

-(k) Other labour cost (please specify)

-Please provide other cost if any.
+- (i) Expenses on share-based payment to employees (including shares & stock option) Refers to the amount of expenses incurred from share -based payment transactions for employee performance shares or stock options, offered by companies to employees who work as part of their remuneration package. - (k) Other labour cost (please specify) Please provide other cost if any.

-9.33 Payment to other establishment for providing workers
+9.34 Payment to other establishment for providing workers